riscvarchive/automotive/CHARTER.md

 ## Background

 The global automotive industry is in the midst of its greatest disruption for decades, driven by the switch away from fossil fuels and the progression towards autonomous vehicles - coupled with an increasing consumer demand for advanced functionality.
-This is being realised through vastly increased capability and centralisation of onboard compute, and a move from domain to zonal based arichitectures.
+This is being realised through vastly increased capability and centralisation of onboard compute, and a move from domain to zonal based architectures.
 These trends lead to a massive increase in the requirements for both in-vehicle and V2X communications.
 This disruption provides a rare opportunity for new compute architectures to achieve rapid adoption, but it is already well underway and gathering pace.

 ## Scope